azoth-lang/azoth.language.design/terminology.md

   `never`.
 But in the course of implementing the compiler it was found that it didn't fully make sense to combine those into a single category.
 Further, since `void` really acts more like a special unit type, it was decided that it was misleading to apply the term "empty" to it.
+* "source": This is an improper abbreviation of "source code".
+In fact, "source" does not clearly refer to code.
+Instead use "code" or "source code" (e.g. `CodeFile`).

+## Caution

+* "standard": Do not use the term standard to mean the typical or ordinary one.
+Prefer "ordinary" for this.
+The term "standard" has too many meanings and can lead to confusion.

 ## Decisions